Carriage rides through trail of Christmas lights in Tyler

 TYLER, Texas (KETK) – Horse-drawn carriage rides in the historic Azalea District are returning to Tyler next Friday, Nov.
 25 for the holiday season.

-Cowboy carriages will be located behind Bergfeld Park Thursday through Sunday evenings from 5 p.m. – 9 p.m. until New Year’s Eve, Dec.
-31.
+Cowboy carriages will be located behind Bergfeld Park Thursday through Sunday evenings from 5 p.m. – 9 p.m. until New Year’s Eve.

 For more information about all the Rose City Christmas events happening this year, visit their website.